-Here you have access to a keyboard that is used as follows:
+Here, you have access to a keyboard that is used as follows:

-- Position the cursor on the desired keyboard character using the left-hand knob and the arrow keys.
+- Position the cursor on the desired keyboard character using the left knob and arrow keys.
 Press ENTER.
-Enter a complete character string with a maximum of 40 characters in this way. - Press DONE to store.
+Enter a complete character string, with a maximum of 40 characters. - Press DONE to store.
 The alternative you have named can now be seen in the list.